Maximum temperature will reach 36 degrees Celsius

-The weather report says the sky will be sunny with no chance of precipitation.
+The weather report says the sky will be sunny until 5:00 p.m. and will then become partly cloudy, with a maximum probability of precipitation of 4 percent.

-Wind speeds are expected to range from 9 to 14 kilometers per hour (6 to 9 miles per hour), according to a report by Weather.com.
+Wind speeds are expected to range from 5 to 15 miles per hour (8 to 24 kilometers per hour), according to a report by Weather.com.

 #Maximum #temperature #reach #degrees #Celsius